Jared Goff on being traded by Rams: 'Feeling is mutual'

-The Rams agreed to trade Goff to the Detroit Lions for Matthew Stafford and three future draft picks, a deal that cannot become official until the NFL league year begins March 17.
+The Rams agreed to trade Goff and three future draft picks to the Detroit Lions for Matthew Stafford, a deal that cannot become official until the NFL league year begins March 17.

 Goff saw, and heard, the writing on the wall from the Rams starting in late December through the end-of-season press conference in which coach Sean McVay and general manager Les Snead indicated repeatedly that their QB position was wide open.